-My contribution was chocolate bourbon pecan pie.
+My contribution to our early family Christmas was chocolate bourbon pecan pie.
 Not a traditional Aussie Christmas dish at all, but instead I figured I’d do something a little more representative of the country I’ll be spending Christmas in.
 Also, the recipe I found in one of my cook books was for straight pecan pie, but I felt like the addition of bourbon and dark chocolate could only be a good thing.

 – 3 tbsp plain flour